Breaking

 My top picks:

-If you want treat yourself to something a little more high-end than the new HP OmniStudio X AiO model for $409 off on HP’s website is the ticket.
-The latest all-in-one from HP packs a crystal-clear 31.5-inch 4K and it’s powered by the new Core Ultra 5 125H CPU.
+If you want to treat yourself to something a little more high-end then the new HP OmniStudio X AiO model for $250 off on HP’s website is the ticket.
+The latest all-in-one from HP packs a crystal-clear 31.5-inch 4K and is powered by the new Core Ultra 7 155H CPU.

 Computer deals FAQ